Greenlane

 Greenlane is a central isthmus suburb in Auckland, New Zealand.
 It is bounded by Epsom to the west, Newmarket to the north, Remuera to the east and One Tree Hill to the south.

 The Greenlane shops are situated at the intersection of Great South Road and Green Lane West.
-On the northern side of Green Lane West are located the Alexandra Park Raceway, the Auckland Showgrounds and the Campbell Park Tennis Club; on the southern side is Greenlane Hospital, Cornwall Park, Cornwall Cricket Club, and Maungakiekie / One Tree Hill and its park.
+On the northern side of Green Lane West are located the Alexandra Park Raceway, the Auckland Showgrounds and the Campbell Park Tennis Club; on the southern side is Greenlane Clinical Centre, Cornwall Park, Cornwall Cricket Club, and Maungakiekie / One Tree Hill and its park.

 Within Auckland, the suburb is best-known for Cornwall Park, the Greenlane Clinical Centre, which is a large hospital complex, the Auckland Showgrounds, car yards and the Alexandra Park racecourse.

 The suburb itself is one word (Greenlane), whereas the thoroughfare is two (Green Lane).